 MOCSA's Capital Campaign

-In 2026, MOCSA will relocate to a new office.
+In 2026, MOCSA relocated to a new office at 6500 Euclid Avenue in Kansas City, Missouri.
 This new home will provide us with more space to continue serving our community, while also offering an accessible, survivor-centric, and trauma-informed space.

 The demand for MOCSA’s services has risen dramatically in the past 10 years with a 49% increase in advocacy services, 66% increase in counseling clients and 37% in education and prevention services.
 In 2023, MOCSA served over 70,000 individuals across our programs.